 Drew Iwenjiora (West Henrietta, NY)

-I did activities here that I could never imagine to do at a public school.
+I did activities here that I could never imagine I’d do at a public school.
 I learned skills I never thought I would enjoy.
 Learning here is great too because you are close to the teachers so you can ask them for help.
 It is easier to ask a friend for help and if your teacher is your friend, it works well.
-I have struggled in the last with math and writing but the teachers here have showed me ways to improve and I did.
-I love olney and I am so glad that I get to be in this school.
+I have struggled in the last with math and writing but the teachers here have shown me ways to improve and I did.
+I love Olney and I am so glad that I get to be in this school.

 Olney is a place to come and feel accepted, where normal can be anything you want.
 When I came to Olney, I didn’t know what to expect, especially because I was coming as a Junior.
 One thing that is a big part of my life is soccer, I was scared that there wasn’t going to be the chance to play.
 I was wrong, and I had such an amazing experience.

 Olney is a big place, with lots of places to go and hide.
 One of my favorite places to go is the goat barn.
 It’s my getaway, just me and the goats— no drama, no nothing.
 It is a calming place to escape.
 I think everyone should explore and find their escape space.

 I came to be the big fish in the small sea, to get away from the normal, and I think you should too.

 I am very grateful to have the environment and teachers that actively help me grow as a photographer and artist.
 Art supplies and art room are available to anyone, anytime.
 It makes it more convenient to create art whenever I feel like it.
 The teachers are always willing to help me learn what I want to learn.
 I have gained confidence in my photography and art by showing my work to the community, and submitting my work to local art shows and getting awarded.